 With seven healthier snack brands selected for an accelerator programme, and having recently made our first two investments, we’re excited to share the key components of the fund and its progress so far.

 Mission Ventures is managing the accelerator linked with the fund, providing the entrepreneurs and new brands with strategic guidance.

 The first of the seven healthier snack brands chosen to join the accelerator, Jim Jams, has now raised investment from the fund.
 Jim Jams makes chocolate spreads with 83% less sugar than the leading brand and has won awards for their great taste.

 The accelerator provided Jim Jams with support on its sales strategy and range development to successfully include new listings with existing retailers, as well as develop new distribution with the major supermarkets.
 Alongside this support, the Behavioural Insights Team helped Jim Jams better understand its health credentials and where there was scope to make the product even healthier.

 “Healthier challenger brands like Jim Jams have a great opportunity to disrupt the market leaders and we are delighted to be working with Kevin, the CEO, to help him broaden both the reach of his range as well as its accessibility for families on low budgets.
 He has already secured new listings for 2021 that will see a substantial uplift to his business and we look forward to doing further work in support of this initiative.”
 Paddy Willis, CEO, Co-Founder, Mission Ventures

 Social investment support

-The Good Food Fund is managed by Ascension Ventures, who back entrepreneurs and businesses by providing capital, access to networks and expert mentorship.
+The Good Food Fund is managed by Ascension, who back entrepreneurs and businesses by providing capital, access to networks and expert mentorship.